BradCraftMC/BradCraft/README.md

 Click on the releases tab on the right, or click [this link.](https://github.com/5tayer/Bradley-Richards-Pack/releases)

 # Credits
-Tater - Potato textures and helped with Optifine features.
+- Tater: Potato textures and helped with Optifine features.
-Pr1vat3 Ryan - Pigstep music disc --> Stream outro song
+- Pr1vat3 Ryan: Pigstep music disc --> Stream outro song

 # Features
 Mobs changed: